-Here are instruments photos and videos from past restoration projects and it is a gallery only, for instruments available for sale please see page "Instruments for Sale"
+Here are instruments photos and videos from past restoration projects "gallery only" , for instruments available for sale please see page "Instruments for Sale"

 Antique bowl backed Mandolin

 The mandolin made by the most famous mandolin maker and composer Raffaele Calace in 1923 at Via Egiziaca a Piazzofalcone 75, Napoli, Italia.

 It has an additional label of importer or shop in Switzerland where this model was very popular, eventually it found it's way into UK going from Italy – Switzerland – Germany and now England.

 The instrument is in very good condition for it's age and has all original parts, there are no splits to soundboard or to bowl, neck and fingerboard are all sound (gold mother of pear has been added to back of headstock), frets were showing little sign of wear so had to be levelled and crowned, tuners were cleaned and lubed (though as many brass tuners turn bit hard when reaching final tension).
 There are two barely visible hairline cracks on the soundboard where the fretboard ends but it does not affect the instruments playability and isn't structural concern.
 The finish is mostly original apart from soundboard where it had to be removed and replaced with light protective layer of shellac.

 Mandolin is fitted with new set of strings - Calace Dogal RW92B soft tension.

 - total length 62.5cm, - body width 19cm,- from nut to 12th fret 165mm (total scale length 330mm)

 -Neck width at nut is 26.4mm, at 10th fret 37.8mm